PavanRangani/docs/docs/prd/household-asa-service-team/scope-of-service.md

 - Can't be added for Deceased/terminated entities.
 - Can't be set for entities having `ASA Entity` or `Household` is No.
 - For other entity's having `Service team`, it pulls from the Household.
-- When the household doesn't have a `Household Team` and the user selects the `Bill Pay` service, the system will allow Bill Pay service without an Accounting role.
+- When the household doesn't have a `Household Team` and the user selects the `Bill Pay` service or `Bill Pay Only` service tier, the system will allow it without an Accounting role otherwise system ask the Accounting role.
-- For entity having household, when `Bill Pay` service is selected and entity has no Accouting role, dialog ask the missing accouting role.
 - For entity having service team,
-  - When Service team won't have Accounting role, `Bill Pay` service can't be set for the entity.
+  - When Service team won't have Accounting role, `Bill Pay` service or or `Bill Pay Only` service tier can't be set for the entity.
-  - When Service team will have Accoutung role and user selects `Bill Pay` service, system will pull Accounting role from the Service team.
+  - When Service team will have Accoutung role and user selects `Bill Pay` service or `Bill Pay Only` service tier, system will pull Accounting role from the Service team.

 ### UX Rule
 - In Additional Serices, user can select more than one option.
 - Service Tier drodpown is alphabetical sorted.
 - For entity having service team,
   - When the service team doesn't have Accounting role, system shows error message.
-  - When system pulled the Accouting role from the Service team, system shows proper hint message.
+  - When system auto pulled the Accouting role from the Service team, system shows proper hint message.

 ### UI Rule
 - [See this flow](https://drive.google.com/drive/u/0/folders/112YdRLkZGV_FJLAXVld8PTqH2AZejWMy)
-- Error message: `This entity's Service team doesn't have Accounting roles` //TODO
+- Error message: `This entity's Service team doesn't have Accounting roles`
-- Hint messsage: `System will auto pull Accounting roles from the selected Service team` //TODO
+- Hint messsage: `System will auto pull Accounting roles from the selected Service team`

 ## Change Scope of Service
 ### System Rule
 - Can be changed anytime.
-- `Service Tier` can't be removed
+- `Service Tier` can't be removed.
 - When a user changes any details of the `Scope of Service`, the system will auto change the other entities wherever household is used.
-- When `Bill Pay` service is remove, system will auto remove the Accounting role from Household team.
+- When `Bill Pay` service or `Bill Pay Only` service tier is remove, system will auto remove the Accounting role from Household team.
-- When a household has a `Bill Pay` service and is used as a service team in another entity that has a Bill Pay service, the system will restrict to remove the Bill Pay service for the household.
+- When a household has a `Bill Pay` service or `Bill Pay Only` service tier and it is used as a service team in another entity that has a Bill Pay service, the system will restrict to remove the `Bill Pay` service or `Bill Pay Only` service tier for the household.

 ### UX Rule
 - System shows proper hint message when Accounting role is removed.